Q: How do I get a good seal in my ear canal with the ear tips?

 A: Absolutely not.
 The yellow foam ear tips we supply provide a great value for their performance and price point.
 However, there may be other ear tips that you like better.
 We encourage you to try them until you find the right ones for you.
 We supply tubing that you can use to try out other premium options.

 Q: What are the little things inserted into the sound tubes?

 A: Those are called Acoustic Dampers.
 They are commonly used in a wide range of sound devices, from In Ear Monitors to hearing aids and of course headsets, to tune the transmitted frequency response in acoustic tubing.
-The selection of the correct acoustic damper and its placement in the sound tube is critical to the quality of sound that gets delivered to your ear canal.
+The selection of the correct acoustic damper and its placement in the sound tube is critical to the quality of sound that is delivered to your ear canal.
 The dampers themselves are made out of a very small screen mesh.
 One potential maintenance item could be the fouling of the damper with moisture from the ear.
-The effect would be a gradually diminished volume level, which is dealt with by simply replacing the dampers and sound tubes.
+The effect would be a gradually diminished volume level, which is dealt with by simply replacing the inexpensive dampers and sound tubes.